SpongePowered/SpongeDocs/source/plugin/basics/events.rst

 Firing Events
 =============

-To dispatch an event, you need an object that implements the ``org.spongepowered.api.util.event.Event`` interface.
+To dispatch an event, you need an object that implements the ``org.spongepowered.api.event.Event`` interface.

 You can fire events using the event bus (``org.spongepowered.api.service.event.EventManager``):